skyrocket-qy/distributed-system-knowledge/coordination/README.md

 ### Key Challenges

 -   **Distributed Consensus:** Reaching agreement among multiple nodes on a single data value or decision, even in the presence of failures.
+See [Distributed Consensus](../distributed-consensus/README.md) for more details.
 -   **Leader Election:** Dynamically selecting a single coordinator (leader) from a group of nodes.
 -   **Distributed Transactions:** Ensuring atomicity, consistency, isolation, and durability (ACID) properties across multiple independent operations in a distributed environment.
 -   **Clock Synchronization:** Maintaining a consistent notion of time across distributed nodes, which is crucial for ordering events.